shadaj/slinky/README.md

 + `tests` contains the unit tests for the above modules (except native and vr which have local tests)
 + `docs` and `docsMacros` contains the documentation site, which is a Slinky app itself

-To run the main unit tests, run `sbt tests/test`.
+To run the main unit tests, first install the dependencies by running `npm install` inside the `tests` folder, then from the base folder run `sbt tests/test`.
+Similarly for React Native tests, run `npm install` inside the `native` folder, then from the base folder run `sbt native/test`.

 Note to IntelliJ IDEA users.
 When you try to import Slinky SBT definition in IDEA and encounter an exception like `java.nio.file.NoSuchFileException: /Users/someuser/.slinkyPluginIC/sdk/192.6817.14/plugins`, you should